What is subject to sales tax?

 Transfer of tax liability

-The reduced tax rates apply to foodstuffs, books, passenger transportation, accommodation among other things.
-For more information, see the leaflet “The main areas of application for the discounted tax rates”.
+The reduced tax rates apply to foodstuffs, books, passenger transportation, lodging, among other things.
+Please refer to the leaflet “The main cases of application for reduced tax rates” for more information.

 A distinction is made between: